 The second option you have is to use the Kinsta cache plugin.
 What?
 Yes, technically it is a cache plugin, but it is not your typical caching plugin, as it works on a server-level.

 By default, the Kinsta Cache is a plugin installed on every site that is hosted by us and is available from the left-hand side of your WordPress admin dashboard.
 This is used to intelligently clear the cache on appropriate pages of your website.
 The plugin is required to ensure your site runs smoothly in our environment.
 Also, remember that the page cache expires every 1 hour by default.

 The plugin also allows you to purge the cache right from your WordPress admin bar.
 This would probably be one of the biggest reasons to use it, as you won’t have to jump over into the My Kinsta dashboard.
 You can do it right from your site.

-If you are tired of messing with typical WordPress caching plugins and simply want a fast site right off the bat, we recommend you give Kinsta a try!
-There is a reason we have been awarded “top tier” status in WordPress performance 3 years in a row by ReviewSignal.
-And that is because our servers are fine tuned on top of Google Cloud Platform for lightning fast load times.
+If you’re tired of messing with typical WordPress caching plugins and simply want a fast site right off the bat, we recommend you give Kinsta a try!
+There is a reason we’ve been awarded “top tier” status in WordPress performance 4 years in a row by ReviewSignal.
+And that is because our servers are fine-tuned on top of Google Cloud Platform for lightning fast load times.
 You won’t be disappointed in our performance.